Policies for the post-pandemic world of work has been saved

 Deloitte's European workforce survey brings the views of the European workers to the attention of EU Policymakers to bridge the gap between the two groups.

-In Europe and around the world, the labour market was already facing disruptive changes before 2020.
-A shrinking workforce, the rise of digitalisation and automation, and shifts in skills needed were already at the centre of European policymaking worries.
+In Europe and around the world, the labor market was already facing disruptive changes before 2020.
+A shrinking workforce, the rise of digitalization and automation, and shifts in skills needed were already at the center of European policymaking worries.
 The COVID-19 pandemic forced faster adaptation to new ways of working and propelled existing trends forward at full speed.

 By bringing workers’ views to policymakers’ attention, we strive to bridge the gap between those two groups, to support decisions and policy actions that are relevant and address the most pressing issues.
 We explore workers’ perceptions about their professional future and key changes in their working environment during the pandemic, illustrating main concerns and challenges to be addressed by policymakers.
 We also examine the workforce’s expectations for policy interventions, highlighting differences across occupations and age groups.
 Finally, we offer key takeaways for policymakers to move forward.

 Read more about the policies for the post-pandemic world of workDownload the article